Farquhar Atoll: History

 The atoll was named in honor of Robert Townsend Farquhar in 1824.
 Fishing camps were established on North Island in 1850.
 From the early to mid-sixteenth century, the atoll had been vaguely named after Portuguese explorer João da Nova, who first encountered Farquhar and the Outer Islands while commandeering his country's expedition to India in 1504.
 Administration of the islands were a grey area for a time, with both Mauritius and Seychelles claiming ownership.
 In 1881, officials in Seychelles suggested that Farquhar Atoll (along with several other outer islands) be administered from their capital, Victoria, rather than from Mauritius.
 There were objections, as the owners at that time were based in Mauritius; after considerable political debate, the Mauritian owners lost their case, with administration being subsequently passed from Mauritius to Seychelles.

 By 1960, the village on the northern tip of South Island was abandoned.
 From 1965 until Seychelles independence (in 1976), Farquhar was a part of the British Indian Ocean Territory.
 In 2004, there were basic infrastructure renovations on the atoll.
 In 2014, the Island Conservation Society opened a conservation centre on North Island.

 On 16 April 2016, Farquhar Atoll was hit by Cyclone Fantala, the strongest tropical cyclone ever recorded in the southwestern Indian Ocean.
 The storm surge destroyed most of the buildings on the atoll, except the cyclone shelter.
-The Islands Development Company (IDC) commenced the rebuilding and rehabilitation of the island's infrastructure, rebuilding the guest house and hotel for groups taking reserved catch and release flyfishing trips (operated by Alphonse Fishing Company).
+The Islands Development Company (IDC) commenced the rebuilding and rehabilitation of the island's infrastructure, rebuilding the guest house and hotel for groups taking reserved catch and release flyfishing trips.